digitaldrummerj/digitaldrummerj.me/content/posts/2022/032622-ef-core-add-audit-columns.md

 ---
 categories: ["aspnet core", "ef core"]
 date: 2022-03-26T13:00:00Z
-draft: true
+draft: false
 title: "EF Core - Audit Fields - Track Created By and Last Updated By Values Automatically"
 url: '/ef-core-audit-columns'
 series: ["EF Core Advanced Features"]
 ---

-In several applications I work on, in addition to the soft deletes that we implemented in the [previous post](/ef-core-soft-deletes), we also a requirement to implement audit tracking.
+In several applications I work on, in addition to the soft deletes that we implemented in the [previous post](/ef-core-soft-deletes), we also have a requirement to implement audit tracking.
 Audit tracking is the tracking of who created the record, the date the record was created, who was the last person to update the record, and the last updated date of the record.
-We called this audit tracking.

 In this post, we will implement audit tracking so that the audit fields are automatically added onto our entities and EF Core automatically sets the values when save our entity.